Algiras/the-shadow-of-extremism/README.md

 ### The Primary Tool: Google Antigravity

-This entire book was created using **Google Antigravity**, Google's new AI coding assistant (free tier), powered by Gemini 2.0 Flash Thinking.
+This entire book was created using **Google Antigravity**, Google's new AI coding assistant (free tier), powered by **Gemini 3.0 in Experimental Thinking Mode**.
 No subscriptions, no research grants, no institutional access—just free tokens and **2 days**.

 ### What AI Did
 - **Research**: Analyzed primary sources in classical Arabic, Ottoman Turkish, and Latin